Format & Rules

 5.1 An appeal may be submitted regarding the following: decisions concerning anti-doping rules violations, mistakes made by tournament officials, or violations of Lancaster Classic rules by athletes, coaches, Lancaster Archery Supply Staff, or judges.
 No appeal will be accepted in protesting against the event itself.

 5.2 The following parties have the right to submit an appeal: the athlete or other individual who is the subject of the appealed decision, the other party to the case in which the decision was rendered, the National Anti-Doping Agency of the athlete’s country of residence or countries where the athlete is a national or license holder, or Lancaster Archery Supply.
+The parties listed above are responsible for completing and submitting the appeal.
+If completed by any other parties not listed the appeal will be rejected.

 5.3 A separate appeal must be submitted for each individual infraction being claimed.